Khao Phing Kan: Flora and fauna

 Most of the island is covered with deciduous limestone shrubland and evergreen trees.
 Some plants, such as Pandanus, cycads, and euphorbs grow on nearly soil-free cliffs, such as those of Ko Ta Pu, penetrating their roots into the numerous cracks and surviving on rainwater.

 Shallow water depth, warm, stable temperature, and rich nutrient supply from mangrove forests and several rivers running into Phang Nga Bay result in abundant plankton and other marine life.
 The bay island hosts 26 species of reptiles, 24 species of fish, 14 species of shrimp, 15 species of crab, and 16 species of manta rays, sharks, and game fish.
-Most fishes are typical of coral reefs, such as butterflyfish.
+Most fish are typical of coral reefs, such as butterflyfish.
 Other common inhabitants are blue crab, swimming crab, mudskipper, humpback shrimp, mud lobster, pomfret, sole, anchovy, scad, rock cod, rainbow cuttlefish, soft cuttlefish, musk crab, mackerel, moray eel, puffer fish, rabbitfish, groupers, black sea cucumber, brain coral, staghorn coral and flowerlike soft coral.
 Amphibians include Fejervarya raja, cricket frog (Fejervarya limnocharis) and the common tree frog.
 Aquatic plants are represented by red algae, Halimeda, seagrass, and plant plankton.
-There are more than 100 species of birds in the area such as the striated heron, Pacific reef heron, little egret and others.
+There are more than 100 species of birds in the area, such as the striated heron, Pacific reef heron, little egret, and others.